 BRAIN doesn't end when baby is born

 If you're wondering what that means, check out our blog post: The Reason You Need Your Brain and Heart in Labor.
-There are sometimes more decisions to be made in the immediate postpartum hours, and we will continue to support you in your decision-making process.
+There are often more decisions to be made in the immediate postpartum hours, and we will continue to support you in your decision-making process.
 Whether you need a few moments to gather your thoughts, want to ask some follow-up questions, or just want a sounding board as you think things over, we'll be there.

 It's not unusual for there to be concerns about babies' blood sugar or temperature in those early hours.
 We can help you get answers to your questions and know what your options are in those situations.